 The state pays most of your premium for health, dental, and vision insurances; your portion is deducted from your pension payments.

-You will be notified in advance of any rate changes, which typically occur in October.
-Premium rates for each carrier are published on the Employee Benefits section of the Michigan Civil Service Commission website.
+You will be notified of any rate changes, which will occur in January.
+Premium rates for each carrier are available on the Employee Benefits section of the Civil Service Commission website.

 Timely application and proofs

 Insurance coverage always begins on the first day of a calendar month.
 We must have your completed insurance application and all required proofs before we can enroll you, and we cannot enroll you retroactively.

 If you don't have Medicare, and you submit your application and proofs before your retirement effective date, your insurance will begin on your retirement effective date.